Classic, creamy rice pudding! Boiled rice with milk, egg, brown sugar, cinnamon, vanilla, and raisins.

 - 1 teaspoon of vanilla extract

 - 1/4 teaspoon of cinnamon

 - 1/3 cup (40 grams) raisins

-1 In a medium-sized, heavy-bottomed saucepan, bring the milk, rice and salt to a boil over high heat.
-Reduce heat to low and simmer until the rice is tender, about 20-25 minutes.
+1 Cook the rice in milk: In a medium-sized, heavy-bottomed saucepan, bring the milk, rice and salt to a boil over high heat.
+Reduce heat to low and simmer partially covered until the rice is tender, about 20-25 minutes.
 Stir frequently to prevent the rice from sticking to the bottom of the pan.

-2 In a small mixing bowl, whisk together egg and brown sugar until well mixed.
+2 Mix egg and brown sugar, temper with rice mixture: In a small mixing bowl, whisk together egg and brown sugar until well mixed.
 Add a half cup of the hot rice mixture to the egg mixture, a tablespoon at a time, vigorously whisking to incorporate.